Max9889/trafficAccidents/readme.md

 **TRAFFIC ACCIDENTS MAP**

-TODO: Brief outline of your project describing the dataset and a link to it.

-This project plots car accidents on a map using a dataset from open data Bristol.
+This project plots car accidents on a map of Bristol using a dataset from Open Data Bristol.
 Link -> https://opendata.bristol.gov.uk/datasets/fff13e074ca74a14b9f444735b5b73bf_41/explore

 1. [Planning](planning.md)